-Conduct a Site Assessment
+Conduct а Site Assessment Conduct а Oite U22C22IIICIII

 To continue the vision, the planners need to conduct a site assessment to determine the feasibility of the vision.
 Will the site support the vision?
 If not, what can it support?
 The assessment needs to look at the topography, soil types, vegetation, climate, known resource concerns (wildlife habitat, riparian areas, cultural resources, etc.), known management constraints (conservation areas, restrictive management areas, etc.), known stakeholder issues, existing uses and their impacts, safety issues with the current uses, and the feasibility of adding other recreational activities.
 All issues need to be assessed and documented.
 If no one on the team has the expertise to conduct this assessment, consider having a consultant do it.
 Consultants may see things that the team has not considered and their eyes are unbiased, objective, and professional.